Synoecism/c-showroom/README.md

     - C/C++ extension makes it possible for your code editor to recognize c and c++ files
 - [Travis CI](https://travis-ci.org/)
     - Travis is a popular continous integration service.
 You'll need an account on Travis to complete the article.

+---- the following below should be in medium article and later removed here ----

 ## setup
 1. [Fork our template repo](https://github.com/KarlWestgardh/c-showroom/fork)